microsoft/DirectXTK/Readme.txt

     textures between models.
 For simplicity, provided Model loaders always return built-in Effect instances.
     Any references to specific shaders in the runtime mesh files are ignored.

-    NOTE: The EffectFactory is declared in the Effects.h header.
+    NOTE: EffectFactory and DGSLEffectFactory are declared in the Effects.h header.

     Visual Studio 2012 and 2013 include a built-in content pipeline that can generate .CMO files from an Autodesk FBX, as well as DDS texture files from various bitmap image formats, as part of the